 Start your romantic date by throwing dice.
 Look what number you get and find the matching location from the list below!

 Meiju Niskala is a performance artist who lives in Helsinki and is passionate about interaction, public spaces, experience the world in new ways and making things better.
-Start your romantic date by throwing dice.
-Look what number you get and find the matching location.

 Rate your random experience

 ❤︎❤︎❤︎❤︎❤︎ True love

 You can read more about random romanticism and other tips for urban explorers in Helsinki in Meiju’s book Olet tässä (Helsinki) published by Avain in 2008.